l3oxy/MediaMetaDataManager/README.md

 #### Persistance after computer restart

 If `XDG_MUSIC_DIR` points to a location that is not available when your computer restarts (e.g. an external drive that must be manually remounted), then follow the instructions at "https://unix.stackexchange.com/questions/207216/user-dirs-dirs-reset-at-start-up", which instructs to edit text file `~/.config/user-dirs.conf` so that setting `enabled` equals `False` (i.e. a line of `enabled=False`).
-If this file is nonexistant, then create it and add said setting/line into it.
+If this file is nonexistant, then create it as an empty text file and add said setting/line into it.

 ### Windows